redpesk-labs/red-pak/QA/REDPAK.CNF.md

 The type EDU is an enumeration, so a string, with 3 possible values:
 "enable", "disable", "unset".

-TODO: check if some values are really used (persistdir, rpmdir, cachedir, ...)

-TODO: review where strings are for paths

-TODO: validation of paths? umask? ...

-TODO: check real type of map-root-user, int or boolean?

-TODO: default value of gpgcheck is not true

-TODO: check if new-session, die-with-parent are boolean or not

-TODO: what to do of the mix between kebab (like new-session) case and snake case (like share_all)

-TODO: EDU mostly is on/off but unset has some meaning too (it means let the children the possibility to on/off themselves), it compensate the lack of unset feature of libcyaml

 ### Valid cgroups map

 .RULE REDPAK.CNF-U-VAL-CGR-MAP